-Building a Collaborative, People-focused Co-op Culture: A Q&A with Ashley Coburn, Senior Executive Manager of Employee Development and Human Resources, Guadalupe Valley Electric Cooperative
+Building a People-focused Co-op Culture: A Q&A with Ashley Coburn, Senior Executive Manager of Employee Development and Human Resources, Guadalupe Valley Electric Cooperative

 The GreatCo-Ops team has been very impressed by the efforts taken by Guadalupe Valley Electric Cooperative (GVEC) to ensure a robust culture and high levels of employee engagement.
 In fact, GVEC is among the top-scoring co-ops on our comprehensive employee survey, and for good reason!
 Few organizations in any industry place so much emphasis on employee development, engagement, and culture as the leadership at GVEC.